borisbunjevac/Frontend/README.md

 # Frontend
 Web page.
-This is a Web page created in HTML, CSS and jQUERRY.
+This is a Web page created in HTML, CSS and jQuery.